RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

         - NSW
           - $110 Crimes (sentencing Procedure) Act 1999 (NSW) s 17
   - Interpretation Acts provide guidance for tricky situations
-    -  “You may not sell do something”
+    -  "You may not sell do something"
       - May confers a discretion (may or may not)
     - Shall is mandatory
   - Project Blue Sky v Australian Authority (1998) 194 CLR 355